Most Beautiful Places in Jamaica to Visit

 If in Jamaica, visit the Appleton Rum Estate.

-Rum is one of Jamaica’s largest exports and Appleton Estate farms the sugarcane and distills the rum.
+Rum is one of Jamaica’s largest exports, and Appleton Estate farms the sugarcane and distills the rum.
 A tour through the grounds is fun and informative.
-The scenery is very pretty with peacocks strutting about, tastings and Jamaican rum punch to enjoy, and you can even see a demonstration of the techniques used before modern technology.
+The scenery is beautiful with peacocks strutting about, tastings, and Jamaican rum punch to enjoy, and you can even see a demonstration of the techniques used before modern technology.
 This is a different place to visit in Jamaica and not like the other places on this list.

 Cliff Jump at Rick’s Café

-Another thing you must do in Jamaica is to cliff jump at Rick’s Café.
-It was one of the best times I had in Jamaica!
+Cliff jumping at Rick’s Café was one of the best experiences in Jamaica I had!
 Dining while listening to live reggae music and dancing was a blast, but it’s the cliff jumping you come here for!

 Click here to find tours – Day trip to Negril and Rick´s Cafe from Montego Bay